Reference Frames and the Ontology of General Relativity. Re(l)ality: The View From Nowhere vs. The View From Everywhere: A Minimal Relationalist’s Glossary

+Conversely, a non-relational quantity is defined as any quantity constructed using a single field in a single field-theoretic role.
+Therefore, I exclude from the class of relational quantities those constructed from the difference between two values of the same field at different points---paradigmatically, the difference between two velocities of the same velocity field.
+This is a bold choice, but it is purely instrumental to the main topic of this work.

-\paragraph*{Clarifying Terminology.} I introduce a set of distinctions that underpin the terminology employed throughout this paper.
-In particular, I differentiate between non-relational and relational quantities.
-The former are categorised as (i) \textit{spatiotemporally explicit} and (ii) \textit{spatiotemporally implicit}; the latter as (I) \textit{frame explicit} and (II) \textit{frame implicit}.
-Each category admits further subdivision by locality and gauge status, as outlined below.
-Furthermore, I emphasise the importance of carefully distinguishing between the notions of \textit{invariance}, \textit{independence}, and \textit{freedom}.
+Non-relational quantities are categorised as (i) \textit{spatiotemporally explicit} and (ii) \textit{spatiotemporally implicit}; relational quantities as (I) \textit{frame explicit} and (II) \textit{frame implicit}.
+Each category admits further subdivision by locality, as outlined below.

+Then, I carefully distinguish between the notions of \textit{frame-independence}, and \textit{frame-freedom}.
+This is a key distinction for the aim of this paper, since I believe that common misconceptions on relational observables underlies disagreements about ontological commitments in GR.

+Importantly, the term ‘spatiotemporal’ will be reserved exclusively for quantities constructed using tensorial objects defined on the manifold as sections of some vector bundle over $\mathcal{ M}$.
+This is not meant to be a commitment on interpreting the manifold as representing the spacetime, but is merely a conventional terminology.\footnote{The concept of spacetime lacks a universally agreed definition, and its interpretation varies across different frameworks.
+It may be understood as: (i) the manifold $\mathcal{M}$; (ii) the combination $(\mathcal{M}, g_{ab})$ of the manifold equipped with the metric field representing the gravitational field; or (iii) the gravitational field $g_{ab}$ alone, treating $\mathcal{M}$ as a purely mathematical construct without ontological status.}